emilyps14/9.07-Matlab-Tutorial/README.md

 Then:
 - Unzip the files
-- open CELEST_matlab.m
+- Open CELEST_matlab.m
-- follow the directions in the comments.
+- Follow the directions in the comments.